NEOAdvancedTechnology/ST2110-20-to-PNG/README.md

 # ST2110-20-to-PNG
-Converts SMPTE ST 2110-20 PCAP files to PNG image file
+Converts SMPTE ST 2110-20 PCAP file to PNG image file.

+This program will search in a pcap file for the first full frame of video (based on RTP marker bits) and will generate a PNG file of that frame.

+The file must contain ONLY packets of the desired
+ST 2110-20 flow.

 This program depends on "lodepng", please obtain this from: http://lodev.org/lodepng/